Bioconductor/bioconductor.org/content/install.md

     source("http://bioconductor.org/biocLite.R")
     pkgs <- rownames(installed.packages())
-    biocLite(pkgs)
+    biocLite(pkgs, type="source")

 As this will reinstall all currently installed packages, it likely involves a significant amount of network bandwidth and compilation time.
 All packages are implicitly updated, and the cumulative effect might introduce wrinkles that disrupt your work flow.
+It also requires that you have the necessary compilers installed.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>